-We use machine vision, machine learning, and augmented reality (AR) in order to be able to give real-time feedback if a process or a component has been done correctly or not.
-This is achieved by modelling through our algorithms a process performed by an expert and then asked to monitor it while it is done by a trainee or by another user on the production line.
-Alternatively, the verification can be done straight from a CAD model.
-Thus, either with a process done by an expert, or taking design specifications from Computer-Aided Design (CAD), it is possible to guide a user through a procedure, verify, and provide real-time feedback if they are doing it correctly or not as they are building it.
+The company utilises machine vision, machine learning, and augmented reality (AR) in order to be able to give real-time feedback if a process or a component has been done correctly or not.
+This is achieved by modelling through the algorithms a process performed by an expert and followed by setting-up a monitoring workflow tied to the production line.
+Alternatively, the verification can be done straight from a computer-aided design (CAD) model.

-This is without the need to wait until they have finished the process before being able to inspect it.
-At the end of the process an automated report can be created with the results of the build, who worked on it, under what conditions was it built, and the inspection results.
-We build our own cameras and software.
-Thus, it can be customised to required specifications.
+At the end of the process an automated report can be created with the results of the build, with a record of who worked on it, under what conditions was it built, and the inspection results.
+The company build their own cameras and software, thus, it can be customised to required specifications.

-We have also developed our own AR indoor and outdoor navigation system.
+The company has also developed their own AR indoor and outdoor navigation system.
 Thus, by combining this system with the platform mentioned above it is possible to guide a user to a certain place (i.e. where a specific part is located), track, monitor, inspect, and verify a process, material and people flow, real-time production updates and live inventory tracking.

-The technology consists of our own hardware and software.
-The hardware consists of our proprietary cameras which are customised specifically for the tasks required.
+The technology consists of hardware and software.
+The hardware consists of proprietary cameras which are customised specifically for the tasks required.
 These can be a combination of normal cameras, infrared for depth sensing, or even thermographic cameras.
 It all depends on the task at hand, and accuracies needed.
-We also provide our own servers if the application requires to have an on-site server which can give extra processing power and robustness.
+The company also provide servers if the industry client is exploring on-premise needs.